My Counseling Approach

 All mental health struggles have a neurological basis.

 Your brain’s primary role is to keep you safe.
 When stress becomes overwhelming, the brain can shift into protective states—such as fight, flight, or freeze.
-This can show up as anxiety, emotional reactivity, shutdown, or feeling stuck.
+This can show up as anxiety, emotional reactivity, shutting down, or feeling stuck.

 When your internal narrative becomes critical or limiting, your brain begins to filter experiences through that lens—reinforcing feelings of inadequacy, fear, or disconnection.